mradcliffe/xero/README.md

 Xero API Module provides a form element helper service that will return form elements for a given Xero data type.
 This also works with any data type.

-Currently the form helper does not support populating data from Xero into a select list.

 ```
   $formBuilder = \Drupal::service('xero.form_builder');